JErBerlin/rpsw-game/README.md

 ### Overview

-This is a game server that offers the possibility

-    1. to play rock, paper, scissors against the computer

-    2. by means of a post request to its API
+This is a game server that offers the possibility to play _rock, paper, scissors, well_ against the computer by means of a post request to its API

-The rock-paper-scissors-well game is a variation of the rock-paper-scissors game:
+The _rock, paper, scissors, well_ game is a variation of the classical _rock, paper, scissors_ game:

 - Scissors beats paper
 - Paper beats rock and well
 - Rock beats scissors
 - Well beats rock and scissors

-You can read articles discussing hte r-p-s game and its generalizations here:
+You can read more about this game here:

 - [Circulant games](https://link.springer.com/article/10.1007/s11238-014-9478-4)
 - [Rock, Paper, Scissors, Well](https://math.stackexchange.com/questions/410558/rock-paper-scissors-well)